flet-dev/website/src/pages/roadmap.md

 ### Mobile

 * Flet Studio (in App Store and Google Play).
-* Server-driven modile apps for iOS and Android.
+* Server-driven mobile apps for iOS and Android.
 * [Standalone mobile apps for iOS and Android](/blog/flet-mobile-update#flet-mobile-architecture).

 ## January-March 2023